microsoft/multi-agent-marketplace/README.md

 # Magentic Marketplace

-Magentic Marketplace is a Python DSK for building and running agentic marketplace simulations.
+Magentic Marketplace is a Python SDK for building and running agentic marketplace simulations.

 ![Magentic Marketplace](/.github/images/landing.png)

 ## Features

-- Configure Business and Customer agents that transact in the marketplace
+- Configure business and customer agents that transact in the marketplace
 - Run test simulations and evaluate marketplace welfare

 ## Quick Start